Kaleena Smith: Sophomore season

-As a sophomore, Smith averaged 23.2 points, 8.1 assists, and 4.5 steals per game while leading the Lady Knights to a 30–2 record and their first-ever CIF Southern Section Open Division championship, hitting the game-winning free throws in a 65–63 win over Etiwanda.
+As a sophomore in 2024–25, Smith averaged 23.2 points, 8.1 assists, and 4.5 steals per game while leading the Lady Knights to a 30–2 record and their first-ever CIF Southern Section Open Division championship, hitting the game-winning free throws in a 65–63 win over Etiwanda.
 They also reached the CIF Southern Region Open Division final, where she scored a game-high 22 points in a 67–62 loss to Etiwanda.
 While her scoring average decreased in her second season, Smith showed a marked improvement as a facilitator.
 In addition to being named the MaxPreps National Sophomore of the Year, she became just the second sophomore to ever win the California Gatorade Player of the Year award, following Kaleena Mosqueda-Lewis in 2009.
 Smith also earned player of the year honors from the Los Angeles Times.

 That offseason, Smith debuted on the Adidas 3SSB circuit with 7 Days.
 She helped them win the 17U championship, scoring 22 points in a 57–56 overtime win over the Nation Williams-led Utah Lady Prospects in the final, and earned circuit MVP honors after averaging 23 points and a tournament-high 5.9 assists per game.
 Smith was invited to the 2025 Adidas Eurocamp in Italy, but was unable to attend due to injury.
 She also returned for the second season of Overtime Select, once again pacing her team in points (26.8), assists (8.3), and steals (2.8).
 Smith guided ISO WRLD to the championship game for the second year in a row, where she scored 28 points in an 87–71 loss to the All Knighters, led by Saniyah Hall.
+In October, she was named the MVP of the Adidas 3SSBG All-American Camp after she averaged 33.3 points and 6.3 assists per game.